Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Model Emotions

 Set an example by modeling an appropriate way to express our emotions.
-Kids need to see our feelings, and it is perfectly natural for adults to be happy, mad, or sad.
-It’s what we do with those emotions that matter.
+Children need to see our emotions, and it is perfectly natural for adults to experience happiness, anger, or sadness.
+What we do with those emotions matters.
 Take the time to share with your child what made you feel the way you did and how you worked through it.

 Problem-solve

-Kids are bound to have conflicts when playing together.
-Your role is to support them and, if appropriate, help them find a solution.
+Children are likely to experience conflicts when playing together.
+Your role is to support them and, if necessary, assist them in finding a solution.
 For example, they both want the same toy:

 Read Books About Emotions